shimaore/black-metal/agent.coffee.md

         end_of_calls: 'idle'
         logout: 'logged_out'
         new_call: 'idle'

+Regularly re-assess the situation (this allows to flush the pools).

+        timeout: 'idle'
+        timeout_duration: 599*seconds

 All other states will re-transition via `idle` first (to force a re-evaluation of the state of the agent).